PlatformAwareProgramming/CloudClusters.jl/README.md

 ## Running computations on the cluster

 The user may execute parallel computations on the cluster using _Distributed.jl_ operations.
 In fact, the user can employ any parallel/distributed computing package in the Julia ecosystem to launch computations across a set of worker processes.
-For instance, the advanced tutorial will show how to use _MPI.jl_ integrated to _Distributed.jl_.
+For instance, the advanced tutorial will show how to use _MPI.jl_ integrated with _Distributed.jl_.

 The following code, adapted from [The ultimate guide to distributed computing in Julia](https://github.com/Arpeggeo/julia-distributed-computing#the-ultimate-guide-to-distributed-computing-in-julia), processes a set of CSV files in a data folder in parallel, using _pmap_, across the worker processes placed at the cluster nodes.
 The result of each file processing is saved locally, as a CSV file in a results folder.